gitlabhq/omnibus-gitlab/doc/settings/smtp.md

 ### Email not sent

+WARNING:
+Any command that changes data directly could be damaging if not run correctly, or under the right conditions.
+We highly recommend running them in a test environment with a backup of the instance ready to be restored, just in case.

 If you have correctly configured an email server, but email is not sent:

 1. Run a [Rails console](https://docs.gitlab.com/ee/administration/operations/rails_console.html#starting-a-rails-console-session).